-The 2017 Gathering of the Clans and Canada Day Celebrations are going to be super spectacular!
-As part of this country's 150th birthday celebrations, there will be tall ships visiting Pugwash over the Canada Day long weekend.
-Pugwash HarbourFest will be hosting the tall ships and most of the regular HarbourFest activities will be incorporated into the weekend.
+The 2017 Gathering of the Clans and Canada Day Celebrations were super spectacular!
+As part of this country's 150th birthday celebrations, three tall ships visited Pugwash over the Canada Day long weekend.
+Pugwash HarbourFest hosted the tall ships and most of the regular HarbourFest activities were incorporated into the long weekend.

 Important Notice: As the Highland Dance National Championships date and location (Charlottetown, PEI) will coincide with Canada Day in 2017, the Pugwash competition will be held Saturday, August 12th, 2017.

 The Gathering of the Clans has become the traditional way to spend Canada Day in Cumberland County.
 It is a party, Scottish style, with piping, drumming, highland dancing, highland games, artisans, midway, concerts, food and artisan vendors.

 Early in the morning, local and international highland dancers take to the Eaton Park stage for ScotDance sanctioned competitions.
 Lovers of Pipes and Drums will enjoy the ACPBA sanctioned competitions on the grounds of the national historic site, Thinkers Lodge.
 At the Cyrus Eaton Elementary School, steely muscled men dressed in their kilts, toss the caber and compete in other heavyweight highland games.
 Many of these competitors are Canadian and international champions at their sport.

 When the pipe and drum band competitions are over, all musicians form a massed band which will march up Water Street as far as the Village Hall.
 Band prizes are then awarded.
 This will be at about 4pm.

 The official opening is at 2 pm in Eaton Park, when local, Provincial and Federal representatives are led to the stage by a bagpiper to officially declare the Gathering of the Clans open!